By Frank Newman on 13th October 2013

 That somewhere could be your club.
 If your club does not have adequate controls and systems in place to detect and prevent fraud I guarantee it will become a victim sooner or later.

 You wouldn’t believe the excuses I hear from people once they know they have been caught, but the most common reason is to fund a gambling addiction.

-To fund a drug and alcohol addiction is another, but the reason may be as simple as they saw it as “easy” money or thinking they would get away with it.
+To fund a drug and alcohol addiction is another, for which drug treatment at Pacific Ridge can be a solution, but the reason may be as simple as they saw it as ‘easy’ money or thinking they would get away with it.

 Whatever the reason, their problem becomes your problem if you make it easy for the thief to get their sticky hands on club cash and property.

 Other reasons include being under financial stress at home – they may have lost their job and are not able to provide for their family as they may have previously.

 When caught, most confess all.
 Some remain arrogant and defiant and try to keep the pretence going as long as others are silly and naive enough to believe their pleas of innocence.

 And don’t think for a moment it’s only staff who steal.
 I have found committee members, even the spouses of committee members, helping themselves to club property.